todistantlands/priestoftheroad/game-texts/priest-of-the-road.md

 * Your invocation violates the Weave.
 Expect to be disciplined.
 * Your exertion is draining.
 Do not exert yourself again until you take the time to rest and recuperate, or it is mortally necessary.
 Perhaps not even then.

-### Administer Healing and Succor
+### Administer Healing or Exorcism

-…to treat wounds and afflictions, and ease the suffering of any being that yet lives.
+…to treat wounds and afflictions, ease the suffering of any being that yet lives, or expel a possessing spirit.

-Tell your volunteers you mean to administer healing and succor through magic and ordinary medicine.
+Tell your volunteers you mean to administer healing or exorcism through magic, prayer, and mundane medicine.
 Show them the list below, and ask if them if you can.
-* _If the patient’s condition is untreatable or the work of foulest wizardry, or if the patient is already dead:_ Tell me I can’t help them, and tell me why.
+* _If the condition is untreatable, the work of foulest wizardry or a very powerful spirit, or if the patient is already dead:_ Tell me I can’t help, and tell me why.
-* _If the condition is minor, not very threatening, well within my means to treat, and would likely heal itself in time:_ Tell me I can, and do not need to roll.
+* _If the condition is minor, not very threatening, well within my means to treat, and would likely resolve itself in time:_ Tell me I can, and do not need to roll.
 * _Otherwise_: Tell me it’s possible, but I must roll to see if it works.

-If healing is possible and you mean to try, tell your volunteers you get to work on the patient.
+If help is possible and you mean to try, tell your volunteers you get to work.
 Add 1 to your tally for each advantage that applies.
 If you don’t know whether an advantage applies, ask your volunteers.
-* You are well equipped to treat the patient.
+* You are well prepared to handle this situation.
-* You have all the time you could need.
+* You have all the time you could need, and more.
-* You have the aid of skilled healers.
+* You have the aid of those with relevant skills.
 * You have the help of spirits.

 Before or after rolling, you can ask your volunteers:
 * I’ll work myself to exhaustion, drawing on my own spiritual power if necessary.
 Does it help? _Either way, do not exert yourself again until you take the time to rest and recuperate, or it is mortally necessary.
 Perhaps not even then._
 * I’ll call upon every spirit I know of and some that I don’t to help me, at the risk of violating the Weave.
 Does any answer? _Either way, tell your volunteers you may have provoked the wrath of spirits or the discipline of your Order._
-* I’ll sacrifice the patient’s \[x] to pull this off.
-Does it help? _Either way, the sacrifice is made, and is beyond your art to fix._
+* I’ll sacrifice \[x] to pull this off.
+Does it help? _If administering healing, the sacrifice must be something of the patient's.
+The sacrifice is made whether or not it helps, and is beyond your art to repair.
+You may ask this question multiple times, making a new sacrifice each time._

 For each time they say yes, add 1 to your tally, rolling immediately if you already rolled.

 Now, roll.
 Subtract 1 hit for each obstacle that applies.
 If you don’t know, ask your volunteers.

-* The condition is severe, complex, or perilous.
+* The condition is severe, complex, or perilous to those it affects.
-* The condition is wizardous in nature.
+* The condition is wizardous or spiritual in nature.
-* Your equipment is less than ideal for the task.
+* You are ill prepared or underequipped.
-* You don’t have as much time as you should.
+* You don't have enough time and must act with haste.
-* The circumstances make the task much more complex than it should be.
+* The circumstances are chaotic and interfere with your ministration.

-On **any hits**, the healing goes as well as you could hope.
-Ask your volunteers how the treatment goes, and how the patient makes out.
+On **any hits**, it goes as well as you could hope.
+Ask your volunteers what happens.

-On **no hits**, or if you have no dice to roll, choose one:
+On a **miss**, or if you have no dice to roll, choose one:

-* You quickly realize you can’t help the patient.
+* You realize it's hopeless.
 Tell your volunteers this, and what you do next.
-* Tell your volunteers it looks bad and the healing might not work, but you have to try anyway.
-Ask them whether the healing works, and how the patient makes out.
+* Tell your volunteers it looks bad and this might not work, but you have to try anyway.
+Ask them whether you succeed, and what happens next.

+**Against a spirit:** If you are exorcising a spirit, tell your volunteers they can consult the 'Register of Bindings' in the *Atlas of the Weave* to determine its nature and powers.
+Tell them you are certain to incur the spirit's wrath if you fail.
+If you succeed, remind them that an exorcised spirit is merely cast out of the body it possessed; ask them what it does next.
 ## Spawning Circumstances

 When you begin a new session, if you've played this game before and risked your Order's discipline, tell your volunteers to check 'The Order's Discipline' in the *Atlas of the Weave*.
 Ask them if you incurred any disciplinary measures between sessions before choosing your spawning circumstance.